 It's easy to create a chat widget or button that will make it easy for clients and customers to start a conversation from your website.

-This can be done in two ways - from within your Converso account, and/or from your WABA account.
+This can be done in two ways - from within your Converso account, and/or from your WhatsApp Business Account (WABA).

 Go to Admin > Channels.
 If you have a WhatsApp channel connected you will see the option to choose either a chat button or a chat widget, and a code generator that creates a simple code snippet that can be installed on your website.

-It's also possible to change the style, size and colouring of the buttons, as well as the business and contact messages for both button and widget:
+It's also possible to change the style, size, colouring and positioning of the buttons, as well as the business and contact messages for both button and widget.

 From your WABA: